London during the English Civil War (January 1642 – April 1646)

 In January 1642 King Charles I stormed into the Parliament building at Westminster attempting to arrest six members of Parliament.
 Not finding them there he sought them at the Guildhall in the City of London.
-After his failure he feared reprisals and the royal family fled from Whitehall Palace.
+After his failure he feared reprisals, so the royal family fled from Whitehall Palace.
 Charles went north to raise an army while his royal court settled in Oxford in 1642.
 Within four months the country was embroiled in a Civil War.

 Whitehall Palace was a large complex that was the London home of many nobles, as well as the royal family.
 After Charles and his family fled it was progressively abandoned, some taking flight so hastily they left behind everything they owned.
 The palace stood empty, later to be pillaged by mobs.
 The King’s magnificent art collection was sold by auction.

-In the early part of 1642 pro-Parliamentarians within the country began organising petitions.
+In the early part of 1642 pro-Parliamentarian radicals within the country began organising petitions.
 In January over 4,000 petitioners from Buckinghamshire marched to Westminster and the following month a well-disciplined procession took place through London by the Lord Lieutenant and gentry of Warwickshire, which converged on the Royal Exchange.
 A large demonstration took place at Moorfields at the end of January demanding the removal of bishops from the House of Lords.
 Under that pressure the remaining support for the monarchy in Parliament collapsed.
 Yet to illustrate how the country was becoming divided, there was also a petition from Kent in March in favour of the bishops and against military preparations, inevitably rejected by Parliament.

 Parliament, led by John Pym, continued to sit, having not been dissolved by the King.
 However, they faced the issue that the normal procedure of the monarch giving royal assent to new laws was no longer possible.
 Instead they resorted to creating parliamentary ordinances, initially passed in the name of the King.

 There was no standing army that could support either King or Parliament, only local militias of reservists known as ‘trained bands’.
 London had long had four trained bands covering different wards, each named after the four points of the compass.
-They could be summoned by the Lord Mayor but Sir Richard Gurney, was a supporter of the King who had previously welcomed him into the City in November 1641 so it was important for Parliament to take that power away from him.
-In March they drafted the Militia Ordinance that nominated members of a committee “to make Colonels and Captains, and other Officers…for the Suppression of all Rebellions, Insurrections, and Invasions that may happen”.
+They could be summoned by the Lord Mayor but Sir Richard Gurney was a supporter of the King who had previously welcomed him into the City in November 1641 so it was important for Parliament to take that power away from him.
+In March they drafted the Militia Ordinance that nominated members of a committee, all London radicals, “to make Colonels and Captains, and other Officers…for the Suppression of all Rebellions, Insurrections, and Invasions that may happen”.
 They tactfully explained it was “for the Safety of His Majesty’s Person, the Parliament and Kingdom, in this time of imminent Danger”.
 The ordinance was easily passed by the Commons but the House of Lords was reluctant to dispense with royal assent.
 However, they were finally persuaded by the petitions to Parliament and large demonstrations in London.

 The Militia Ordinance sent out by Parliament to local leaders around the country in March 1642 created a dilemma in which each locality had to decide whether to comply and back Parliament or take some other action.
 Charles naturally protested the illegality of the Militia Ordinance and countered by issuing commissions of array, an archaic measure calling nobles to arms in times of war.
 In general, those in the north of England, Wales, and the West Midlands as far as the South-West supported the King.

-Charles made the first move when in April when the he unsuccessfully attempted to seize a large store of munitions from a garrison at Hull.
+Charles made the first move when in April he unsuccessfully attempted to seize a large store of munitions from a garrison at Hull.
 War was formally declared when Charles raised his standards at Nottingham in August.
 The first major battle was at Edgehill, just to the north-west of Banbury that October, which ended inconclusively.

-In December 1641 many of the Royalists on the City’s Common Council had lost their seats and were replaced by Puritans.
 In March 1642 Parliament’s Committee of Safety instructed Lord Mayor Gurney to call a meeting of the Common Council but he declined to do so.
 In June, after the first action of the Civil War, Gurney proclaimed for the King.
 For that, and failing to suppress riots, he was impeached by the House of Commons, a charge that was upheld by the House of Lords.
 He was imprisoned in the Tower of London and fined £1,000.
 When he refused to pay, his house was confiscated and sold.
 He died in the Tower in 1647.

 The City of London was vitally important to Parliament.
 Its wealthy merchants and livery companies could supply much-needed finance through taxes and loans, the Royal Mint created currency, and the Tower of London provided a secure prison and armoury.
 Furthermore, the influence of London spread throughout the country: those in the towns and shires watched to see which side the capital was backing.

 Gurney was replaced as Lord Mayor with the MP for the City of London, Isaac Pennington, a loyal Parliamentarian.
 He later served as the Lieutenant of the Tower of London and was one of the commissioners during the trial of the King.
-Pennington’s successor as mayor in 1643, John Wollaston, was responsible for Parliament passing an ordinance that only those loyal to the new regime were eligible to stand or vote in elections for the post of Mayor of London.
+Pennington’s successor as mayor in 1643, the more moderate John Wollaston, was responsible for Parliament passing an ordinance that only those loyal to the new regime were eligible to stand or vote in elections for the post of Mayor of London.